New Hampshire DWI Attorney

 There are additional administrative penalties in DWI cases.
 Refusing requested breath or blood testing or submitting to a breath or blood test with a breath alcohol content (BAC) exceeding a 0.08%, will result in an administrative license loss of six months for a first offense.
 There is a 2 year administrative license loss for subsequent offenses.

 Understanding this administrative process is important in defending DWI cases in New Hampshire.
 Within 30 days of an arrest, our lawyers demand an administrative hearing in order to object to the six-month suspension.
 This is strategically important for several reasons.
 First, we wish to contest the administrative penalty.
 Additionally, the administrative hearing provides our attorneys with an important opportunity to negotiate the case with police officers and prosecutors.
-Where those negotiations don't bear fruit, the administrative hearing permits our defense attorneys a crucial opportunity to confront the arresting officer, cross examine him or her and begin building a record which sets the stage for effective trial preparation.
+Where those negotiations don't bear fruit, the administrative hearing permits our New Hampshire DWI attorneys a crucial opportunity to confront the arresting officer, cross examine him or her and begin building a record which sets the stage for effective trial preparation.

 New Hampshire law permits arresting officers to request a breath, blood or urine test in drunk driving and impaired driving cases.
 The officer has the discretion regarding which test to request.
 Law enforcement often rely on breath test evidence in DWI cases.

 Hand held breath tests, known as Preliminary Breath Tests ("PBTs") are occasionally administered by law enforcement on the road side.
 There are evidentiary limitations with PBT testing and suspects are not required to take them.
 The state's own training materials recognize concerns for the accuracy of PBT tests.
 Various PBT owners' manuals further call upon officers to inquire about the last time that a suspect had anything to eat or drink prior to administering a PBT test.
 They further call for a waiting period prior to administering a PBT test.